leftbrainit/leftbra.in/src/pages/blog/2022-11-22_some-sweet-setups.md

 ---
-title: Some sweet setups
+title: Some sweet workstations
 isSubPage: true
 publishDate: 21st November 2022
 image: /assets/group-3.png
 dark: false
 tags:
   - Remote
-  - Work
+  - Workstations
-  - Stations
+  - Setups
 wrap: true
-excerpt: We asked the team to shed some light into their remote setups and work stations.
+excerpt: We asked the team to shed some light into their remote setups and workstations.
 It's amazing to see the tech in use that makes remote working so seamless.
 Let's look at some of the most mesmerising kits.
 authorName: Adam Casper
 ---